cmsc240-f23/cmsc240-f23.github.io/modules/module9.md

     * `void push(T element);` - To add an element to the top of the stack.
     * `T pop();` - To remove and return the top element of the stack.
 Throw `out_of_range` exception if stack is empty.
     * `T top();` - To get the top element without removing it.
 Throw `out_of_range` exception if stack is empty.
-4. __Implementing the Stack Methods__: Create a new file named StackTemplate.tpp.
+4. __Implementing the Stack Methods__: Create a new file named StackTemplate.cpp.
 Implement each method you declared in the StackTemplate class.
 For example:
     ```c++
     template <typename T>
     bool StackTemplate<T>::isEmpty()